aldomym/stemtutor-website/content/blog/on-the-length-of-a-degree-of-longitude-and-latitude/index.md

 ## Length of a degree of longitude (modeling the Earth as a perfect sphere)

 This case is more complicated than the previous one.
-In these case, we're talking about the case where we are considering a line consisting of points all sharing the same latitude but with different longitudes.
+In this case, we're talking about the case where we are considering a line consisting of points all sharing the same latitude but with different longitudes.
 In geography, this is often called a parallel.
 From this figure:
 <img src="cutaway-drawing-latitude-place-longitude-sizes-angles-297073170.jpg" alt="Line of latitude" width="300" height="320">
 <br>
 the reader may verify that the radius of the a parallel is given by the formula